Step by step guide to applying to NCAT for the review of a state revenue decision.

-Before you can apply to the Tribunal, you must lodge an objection with the Chief Commissioner of State Revenue.
+Before you can apply to the Tribunal, you must lodge an objection with the Chief Commissioner of Revenue NSW.
 An objection is a written statement which challenges the decision.
 You have to object within 60 days of being given the decision or notice of assessment.

 The Chief Commissioner will consider the objection and either: